-In 2016, Stuart and David left jobs in finance and hospitality with a concept for creating great tasting beer in a taproom where people would want to become regulars.
+In 2016, Stuart and David left jobs in finance and hospitality with a concept for creating great tasting craft beer in a taproom environment where people would want to become regulars.
 After hundreds of hours of brewing, tasting, strategizing, and accounting in Stuart’s basement what was once a late night “what-if” finally took shape in the summer of 2017.

 The name Fiddlin’ Fish comes from the cousins’ childhood summers in the Blue Ridge Mountains, hiking, fishing and listening to mountain music.
-When they decided to open a brewery, they wanted it to be a reflection of what they love.
+When they decided to open a craft brewery, they wanted it to be a reflection of what they love.

 The brewery, on Trade Street, has a 15-barrel brewhouse producing traditional styles as well as an ever-changing cast of seasonals and one-offs.
 The Fish also has eight 60” TVs (including two on the patio!) showing all your favorite sporting events, a 150" projector screen for big games, and regular live music, games, and events.
 Stop by for a pint or a tasting flight, or just relax outside on the spacious covered patio.

 Look for Stuart who will be brewing behind the steel frame windows reclaimed from the old Nissen Wagon Works factory, or David overseeing the taproom painted by local artist Hieronymus.

 Fiddlin’ Fish Brewing Company is about community, beer, and paddling your own path down the river.